Xi Jinping: The Red Emperor - ExBulletin

 Regardless of criticism from the West, he liquidated the one-country model, two systems that are expected to rule Hong Kong until 2047, ending freedoms the former British colony had to crush their protests for democracy. .
 With this same strategy of killing flies with rifles, he imposed in the Muslim region of Xinjiang a police state and a system of re-education camps where a million Uyghurs were imprisoned to prevent Islamist terrorism.

-In addition to standing up to the United States with its increasing space and military might, as seen with its recent hypersonic missile, it threatens an invasion of the claimed island of Taiwan and continues its expansion across the Sea of Southern China.
+In addition to standing up to the United States with its growing space and military might, as seen with its recent hypersonic missile, it threatens to invade the claimed island of Taiwan and continues to its expansion into the South China Sea.
 With more and more open fronts and territorial disputes spanning from Japan to India, he continues to cultivate his image as a strong leader who is restoring China to its rightful place in the world.

 It does so by extending its tentacles in the form of multi-million dollar investments with initiatives like the New Silk Roads and coronavirus vaccine diplomacy.
 But, at the same time, he is obstructing the investigation into the origin of the pandemic in China and his warrior wolves are sweeping up embassies and social networks against those who demand the return of the WHO to the laboratory in Wuhan.